 She often tearfully tells me how proud she is of me and my family.
 Yet, I know I put her through the wringer more times than I can count.
 I often made choices that would make her shake her head in wonder.
 Yet, she always stood by me, even if she didn’t agree with me.

 Leaving my mom behind as we followed God’s leading in ministry was, in many ways, harder than leaving my grown children and grandlittles.
 With my dad and only brother gone, I felt it was my responsibility to be close by to help.
-Her sisters and friends are all ready to be there for her, for which I am so grateful, but I still want it to be me.
+Her sisters, friends and grandchildren are all ready to be there for her, for which I am so grateful, but I still want it to be me.
 Which brings me full circle.
 I am not there.

 For now, that is not my lot in life.
 I will continue to miss her and wish I was closer.
 I’ll give her a call, maybe shed a tear or two.
 I know it’s hard for her, too.
 But, she understands that this is where we need to be, where God has placed us and she supports us in that.